Shein's Trip Exposes The Problem With The Fashion Influencer Industry

 ADVERTISEMENT

-This trip, which has gone viral, with many of the posts since removed, isn’t just about Shein and the ways in which a company shapes a narrative about its brand or does damage control.
+This trip went viral, leading to many of the posts being removed.
+But the response isn’t just about Shein and the ways in which a company shapes a narrative about its brand or does damage control.
 After all, to some extent, all companies do this; it’s PR.
 It’s also about the evolving role of the fashion influencer in a time when labor and sustainability issues are finally getting the necessary attention they deserve.
 Should content creators be held responsible for the actions of the brands they work with?
 And do they have an obligation to their audiences to act as activists or journalists as well?

 While the idea of influencing as a job in fashion has taken many forms over the years, whether it be a blogger or It Girl, the social media personality-turned-fashion ambassador is a newer phenomenon.
 For creators who are subject to the whims of the algorithm, a knighting from a major brand through a campaign, trip or collaboration is essential to maintaining and elevating themselves within the fashion space.